smbadiwe/GHSOUserMatching/README.md

 			- data/predicted.tsv
 				- the predicted user pairs with probability

+## Acknowledgement
+This work is inspired by the ideas in [this paper by Takahiro Komamizu](http://dx.doi.org/10.18293/SEKE2017-109) [1].
+We used [their code](https://github.com/Taka-Coma/PJD_GHSO) as starting point, but our final codebase is substantially different - and better (sshhh... don't say it loud!)

 ## Reference
 [1] Takahiro Komamizu, Yasuhiro Hayase, Toshiyuki Amagasa, Hiroyuki Kitagawa,